All Episodes

 And I have a montage.

-How is it possible that a shooter that has a manifesto that reveals that he's a racist, that he's anti-Semitic, and a Trump hater.
+How is it possible that a shooter that has a manifesto that reveals that he's a racist, that he's anti-Semitic, and a Trump hater?

 That's what we discovered.

-Didn't take us long to discover this either.
+It didn't take us long to discover this either.

-You know, we we discovered this fairly quickly.
+You know, we discovered this fairly quickly.

-By the way, the woman that rushed in front of the rabbi and saved his life.
+By the way, the woman that rushed in front of the rabbi and saved his life, there was only one person killed.

 This woman that protected and saved the rabbi.